falconsoldier/100Days-of-Python/README.md

 The begining is just loops and if, else.

+Days 1-10
-Day 9 has some basic dictionary, Day 7 has a hangman game looping through characters.
+Super basic, if/or, for loops, ints and floats, basic dictionaries Day 7 has a hangman game that I found a bit more tricky Day 10 has formatting